LawrenceWarren/LawrenceWarren/README.md

 ### Welcome to my GitHub 😎

 - 🔭 I’m currently working on a personal portfolio
-- 🌱 I’m currently learning Svelte
+- 🌱 I’m currently learning Svelte and Go.
 - 😄 Pronouns: he/him

 <!--